3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 like "There's a whole lot more for me waitin' on the other side".
 It's a story of the immortal quality of music.
 So, it only makes sense that an image of Mac appears in a Lotus flower which has a symbolic meaning in Buddhism.
 It resembles the purifying of the spirit which is born into murkiness<sub>[2]</sub>.
-The ending of him walking through the airplane window and disappearing as a ripple in the water is superb and continues to drive home the aquatic theme.
+The ending of him walking through the airplane window and disappearing as a ripple in the water is superb and continues to drive home the idea of swimming.
 Good News is the best send-off anyone could hope for.

 ![Mac Miller superimposed in a lotus flower](/blog-posts/images/mac-in-lotus.png)

+> I was drowning but now I'm swimming

 Woods is my favourite track on the album.
 It's probably the most subdued track with very sparse lyrics and instrumentation.
 The opening lines of "Things like this ain't built to last, I might just fade like those